AlexCharlton/hyperscene-chicken/README.md

 Update all the active cameras.

-    [procedure] (resize-cameras)
+    [procedure] (resize-cameras WIDTH HEIGHT)

-Modify the projection matrix of all cameras, based on the window dimensions supplied by the `WINDOW-SIZE-CALLBACK` that was passed to `init`.
+Modify the projection matrix of all cameras, based on the viewport dimensions `WIDTH` and `HEIGHT`.
 Should be called whenever the window is resized.
+The viewport dimensions of a camera are scaled by any values passed to `set-camera-viewport-ratio!` or the `viewport-*-ratio` keywords of `make-camera`.
+If `static-viewport?` was set to `#t` when a camera was created, this function has no effect on it.

     [procedure] (set-camera-clip-planes!
 CAMERA NEAR FAR)